 Understanding which assets are critical to the organisation is the first step before identifying and implementing controls to manage the confidentiality, integrity, and availability of these assets.

 Organisations must also understand which dependencies exist between assets located either on-site or externally.

-• Establishing an asset life cycle management process: Having a good asset management process will help in the deliberate and active management of an asset throughout its life while accounting for its total cost of ownership.
-This may include legacy assets and as a Service (aaS) offering.
-An organisation must ensure assets nearing the end of their supportable life are replaced before they are no longer supportable.
+Establishing an asset life cycle

+management process: Having a good

+asset management process will help

+in the deliberate and active

+management of an asset throughout

+its life while accounting for its total

+cost of ownership.
+This may include

+legacy assets and as-a-service (aaS)

-Risk Management: Organisations will be able to apply appropriate controls once levels of risk have been identified.
-Implementing this standard will require organisations to undertake a risk assessment.
+- offerings.
+An organisation must ensure assets nearing the end of their supportable life are replaced before they are no longer supportable. - Risk Management: Organisations will be able to apply appropriate controls once levels of risk have been identified.
+Implementing this Standard will require organisations to undertake a risk assessment.

-Identifying and understanding assets and their importance in your organisation will enable the application of appropriate security controls, which may include but is not limited to monitoring, patch management (see Patching standard) and hardening.
-It may also identify opportunities for procedural changes in process for incident management, data recovery and response planning (See Data Recovery and Response Planning standards).
+Identifying and understanding assets and their importance in your organisation will enable the application of appropriate security controls, which may include but is not limited to: monitoring, patch management (see Patching Standard), and hardening.
+It may also identify opportunities for procedural changes in processes for incident management, data recovery, and response planning (See Data Recovery and Response Planning standards).

 The following list is not exhaustive.
-Organisations should identify which actions are appropriate to implement the standard based on their current maturity level.
+Organisations should identify which actions are appropriate to implement the Standard based on their current maturity level.
 However, the following actions follow good-practice guidelines:

-- Establish an asset lifecycle management policy and procedure.
+- Establishing an asset lifecycle management policy and procedure.

 - Identifying and maintaining a current asset inventory - for hardware and software - that has the appropriate minimum configuration items listed, such as:

 - Application name

 - Business owner

 - Licensing model

 - Server/instance names

-- IP Address & URL (if web-based)
+- IP address & URL (if web-based)

-- Vital dependencies (i.e. other systems, networks, etc)
+- Vital dependencies (i.e. other systems, networks, etc.)

-- Other supporting information (C&A completed/date, privacy impact completed/date). - Establishing business owners for mission-critical system, software and applications, and ensure they fully understand their role and responsibility as an owner. - Ensuring procurement policies satisfy security requirements prior to asset acquisitions. - Procurement of assets is not allowed via corporate credit cards, or where this is permitted, ensure asset invoices are reconciled to procurement tools. - Continuous monitoring is in place to detect, manage and track the movement and usage of assets, including oversight around the supply chain. - Identifying key personnel involved in the management of assets and systems to enable the identification of single points of failure.
+- Other supporting information such as C&A artefacts and privacy impact assessments. - Establishing business owners for mission-critical systems, software, and applications, and ensure they fully understand their role and responsibility as an owner. - Ensuring procurement policies satisfy security requirements prior to asset acquisitions. - Procurement of assets is not allowed via corporate credit cards or, where this is permitted, ensure asset invoices are reconciled to procurement tools. - Continuous monitoring is in place to detect, manage, and track the movement and usage of assets, including oversight around the supply chain. - Identifying key personnel involved in the management of assets and systems to enable the identification of single points of failure.

-- An asset management tool exists, including resourcing to operate the tool. - A risk management strategy that includes defined acceptable risk level exists. - A defined governance process (e.g. business impact analysis) for rating applications or systems as critical. - Sufficient capacity and capability to risk assess critical assets for vulnerabilities and weakness. - Procurement process involves asset management. - Asset identification methodology is in place. - Asset governance model that accounts for procurement, onboarding, deployment, recovery, and disposition of assets.
+- An asset management tool exists, including resourcing to operate the tool. - A risk management strategy that includes a defined acceptable risk level exists. - A defined governance process (e.g. business impact analysis) for rating applications or systems as critical. - Sufficient capacity and capability to risk-assess critical assets for vulnerabilities and weaknesses. - A procurement process involves asset management. - Asset identification methodology is in place. - Asset governance model that accounts for procurement, onboarding, deployment, recovery, and disposition of assets.

-- An asset registry is kept current and regularly reviewed against risks. - Critical assets, and all dependencies to operate these, have been identified and regularly reviewed. - Organisations have a current asset inventory (e.g. hardware/software, licences, versions numbers). - Organisations embed asset management processes and procedures into their procurement/sourcing process. - Organisations have Asset Life Cycle Management policies and procedures ensuring that all assets are always supportable. - Business owners are assigned for critical software and applications and are also responsible for documenting and communicating any changes in the asset to all relevant support units or key stakeholders. - Demonstrate an understanding of the total cost of ownership (TCO) of assets for future years.
+- An asset registry is kept current and regularly reviewed against risks. - Critical assets, and all dependencies to operate these, have been identified and regularly reviewed. - Organisations have a current asset inventory (e.g. hardware, software, licences, versions numbers). - Organisations embed asset management processes and procedures into their procurement/sourcing process. - Organisations have asset life cycle management policies and procedures, ensuring that all assets are always supportable. - Business owners are assigned for critical software and applications, and they are also responsible for documenting and communicating any changes in the asset to all relevant support units or key stakeholders. - Demonstrate an understanding of the total cost of ownership (TCO) of assets for future years.